intel-lab-lkp/linux/Documentation/filesystems/proc.rst

     sl    sealed
     lf    lock on fault pages
     dp    always lazily freeable mapping
-    ==    =======================================
+    gu    maybe contains guard regions (if not set, definitely doesn't) ==    =======================================

 Note that there is no guarantee that every flag and associated mnemonic will